· GAMeC – Galleria d’Arte Moderna e Contemporanea di Bergamo (Gallery of Modern and Contemporary Art, Bergamo) (leading partner)

 · to use the museum as a place for integration, mutual knowledge and language learning

-Adult learners of immigrant background attending an advanced language course in Italian
+Adult learners with an immigrant background attending an advanced language course in Italian.

 Duration of the project

 January – May 2006.

 Since 1999, the Education Department has been working at projects specifically aimed at making GAMeC an “accessible” museum for disadvantaged and marginalised citizens (disabled, migrants, hospitalised children, inmates).